spaconference/spa-handbook/month-by-month.md

 - Make next year’s site live so chairs can edit it
 - All other change of year website tasks
-- Update email forwarders with new chairs
+- Update email forwarders and GitHub permissions with new chairs

 ## September